Foat/foat.github.io/_posts/articles/2015-08-27-reactive-fun-with-scala-js.markdown

 In the current application we will build a simple page where we get a mouse position and draw a rectangle on a canvas under the cursor.

-Here is the final [Scala] source file for that:
+Here is a [Scala] source file for that:
 {% highlight scala %}
 @JSExport
 object MousePosition {